newmarcel/KeepingYouAwake/README.md

 Do you want to improve the app or add useful features?
 Please go ahead and create pull requests.
 I'm thankful for any help.

-## Building the Source Code

-*KeepingYouAwake* uses [Sparkle](https://github.com/sparkle-project/Sparkle/tree/ui-separation-and-xpc)'s `ui-separation-and-xpc` branch to deliver updates.
-You can build and sign Sparkle with `make Vendor`.
-To build a release version of the app just run `make dist`.

 ## License

 Everything in this project is licensed under the [MIT license](http://opensource.org/licenses/MIT).
 Provided image assets are also covered by this license.